 # Deploy Cilium CNI

-In this guide we assume that [KubePrism](../advanced-guides/kubeprism) is enabled and configured to use the port 7445.
+* This guide assumes [KubePrism](../advanced-guides/kubeprism) is enabled and configured on port `7445`

 <Tabs>